 This page contains Covid19 vaccination information for our staff and service users.
-Page last updated: Thursday 14 January 2021
+Page last updated: Thursday 18 November 2021

-When vaccines will be rolled out
+When vaccine boosters will be rolled out

 The Government has provided thorough descriptions of each vaccine and how they work:

-- Information for UK recipients on Pfizer/BioNTech COVID-19 vaccine
+Information for UK recipients on Pfizer/BioNTech COVID-19 vaccine

-- Information for UK recipients on Oxford/AstraZeneca COVID-19 vaccine
+Information for UK recipients on Oxford/AstraZeneca COVID-19 vaccine

 You can also visit www.nhs.uk/CovidVaccine.

 We’ve put together a collection of useful videos about the Covid vaccination.
 They feature our own staff, NHS professionals, official sources, community leaders and real stories from people in Leeds who have received the vaccination.
 They include easy read guides for people with learning disabilities.

 Visit our You Tube channel to watch them.

 - Easy Read Covid booster leaflet